apache/spark/docs/index.md

 For its Scala API, Spark {{site.SPARK_VERSION}} depends on Scala {{site.SCALA_VERSION}}.
 If you write applications in Scala, you will need to use this same version of Scala in your own program -- newer major versions may not work.
 You can get the right version of Scala from [scala-lang.org](http://www.scala-lang.org/download/).

+Note: if you are building a binary distribution using `./make-distribution.sh`, you will not need to run `sbt/sbt assembly`.

 # Testing the Build

 Spark comes with several sample programs in the `examples` directory.